-We will not attempt to ascertain whether the issuer of an Underlying (and, in the case of an ETF, any issuer of the shares that it holds) would be treated as a "passive foreign investment company" within the meaning of Section 1297 of the Code or a "U.S. real property holding corporation" within the meaning of Section 897 of the Code.
-If the issuer of the Underlying (and, in the case of an ETF, any issuer of the shares that it holds) were so treated, certain adverse U.S. federal income tax consequences could possibly apply to a holder.
-You should refer to any available information filed with the SEC and other authorities by the issuer of the Underlying (and, in the case of an ETF, any issuer of the shares that it holds) and consult your tax advisor regarding the possible consequences to you in this regard, if any.
+We will not attempt to ascertain whether the issuer of any of the component stocks underlying any particular Underlying would be treated as a "passive foreign investment company" within the meaning of Section 1297 of the Code or a "U.S. real property holding corporation" within the meaning of Section 897 of the Code.
+If the issuer of one or more such stocks were so treated, certain adverse U.S. federal income tax consequences could possibly apply.
+You should refer to any available information filed with the SEC and other authorities by the issuers of the component stocks included in each Underlying and consult your tax advisor regarding the possible consequences to you in this regard.

-In the opinion of our counsel, Ashurst LLP, it would generally be reasonable to treat a Note with terms described in this product prospectus supplement as a callable pre-paid contingent income-bearing derivative contract linked to the Underlying for U.S. federal income tax purposes, and the terms of the Notes require a holder (in the absence of a change in law or an administrative or judicial ruling to the contrary) to treat the Notes for all tax purposes in accordance with such characterization.
-The following discussion assumes that the treatment described in this paragraph is proper and will be respected.

-Although the U.S. federal income tax treatment of the contingent coupons is uncertain, we intend to take the position, and the following discussion assumes, that such contingent coupons (including any coupon paid on or with respect to the call or maturity date) constitute taxable ordinary income to a U.S. holder at the time received or accrued in accordance with the holder's regular method of accounting.
-If the Notes are treated as described above, subject to the discussion below concerning the potential application of the "constructive ownership" rules under Section 1260 of the Code, a U.S. holder should generally recognize capital gain or loss upon the call, sale or maturity of the Notes in an amount equal to the difference between the amount a holder receives at such time (other than amounts properly attributable to any contingent coupon, which would be taxed, as described above, as ordinary income) and the holder's tax basis in the Notes.
-In general, a U.S. holder's tax basis in the Notes will be equal to the price the holder paid for the Notes.
+In the opinion of our counsel, Ashurst LLP, it would generally be reasonable to treat a security with terms described in this product prospectus supplement as a pre-paid cash-settled derivative contract in respect of the Underlying for U.S. federal income tax purposes, and the terms of the securities require a holder (in the absence of a change in law or an administrative or judicial ruling to the contrary) to treat the securities for all tax purposes in accordance with such characterization.
+If the securities are so treated. subject to the discussion below concerning the potential application of the "constructive ownership" rules under Section 1260 of the Code, a U.S. holder should generally recognize capital gain or loss upon the sale or maturity of the securities in an amount equal to the difference between the amount a holder receives at such time and the holder's tax basis in the securities.
+In general, a U.S. holder's tax basis in the securities will be equal to the price the holder paid for the securities.
 Capital gain recognized by an individual U.S. holder is generally taxed at preferential rates where the property is held for more than one year and is generally taxed at ordinary income rates where the property is held for one year or less.
-The ordinary income treatment of the contingent coupons, in conjunction with the capital loss treatment of any loss recognized upon the sale or maturity of the Notes, could result in adverse tax consequences to a holder because the deductibility of capital losses is subject to limitations.
-The holding period for Notes of a U.S. holder who acquires the Notes upon issuance will generally begin on the date after the issue date (i.e., the settlement date) of the Notes.
-If the Notes are held by the same U.S. holder until maturity, that holder's holding period will generally include the maturity date.
+The deductibility of capital losses is subject to limitations.
+The holding period for securities of a U.S. holder who acquires the securities upon issuance will generally begin on the date after the issue date (i.e., the settlement date) of the securities.
+If the securities are held by the same U.S. holder until maturity, that holder's holding period will generally include the maturity date.

-It is possible that the Internal Revenue Service could assert that a U.S. holder's holding period in respect of the Notes should end on the date on which the amount the holder is entitled to receive upon the call or maturity of the Notes is determined, even though the holder will not receive any amounts from the issuer in respect of the Notes prior to the call or maturity of the notes.
-In such case, the timing and character of income you recognize in respect of the Notes may be affected.
+It is possible that the Internal Revenue Service could assert that a U.S. holder's holding period in respect of the securities should end on the date on which the amount the holder is entitled to receive upon the maturity of the securities is determined, even though the holder will not receive any amounts from the issuer in respect of the securities prior to the maturity of the securities.
+In such case, the timing and character of income you recognize in respect of the securities may be affected.